IDPF/epub3-samples/README.md

 ## Compiling

 All of the latest samples are available for download from the [samples table](http://idpf.github.io/epub3-samples/samples.html).
 If needed, you can also create EPUB publications directly from the samples source.
-There are two sets of shell and batch scripts available at the root of the directory.
+There are two sets of shell and batch scripts available at the root of the repository.

 The first, pack-all, will build all of the samples: